jaustinlam/aloha-library-aws/README.md

 > Enabled a Firewall, changed SSH port to 2200 allowed HTTP and NTP
 > Additional security for repeated unsuccessful logging attempts initialized with fail2ban
 > Configured the time zone to UTC
+> Configured PostgreSQL database to not allow remote connections
 > Suppressed the Apache "Could not reliably determine the servers......" message when logging in localhost

 ## Summary of resources used to create this project